 Are you a natural people-person who builds cohesive teams?
 Then consider marketing your team-building abilities to organizations that can benefit from them.

-Your unique value proposition should be your key selling point that drives your discovery conversations with new prospects.
-When you are crystal-clear on what you have to offer and are able to convey this to the right prospect, you’ll be able to sign the clients who need your services most.
+Your unique value proposition should be your key selling point that drives discovery conversations with new prospects.
+When you are crystal-clear on what you have to offer and can convey this to the right prospect, you’ll be able to sign the clients who need your services most.

 3. Share helpful content related to your niche.